traffic-analysis/gandalf/README.md

 :warning: :warning: :warning: Experimental - **PLEASE BE CAREFUL**.
-Intended for Reasearch purposes ONLY. :warning: :warning: :warning:
+Intended for Research purposes ONLY. :warning: :warning: :warning:

 This repository contains code and data of the paper **GANDaLF: GAN for Data-Limited Fingerprinting**, to be appeared in **Privacy Enhancing Technologies Symposium (PETS) 2021**.
 [Read the Paper]().